 - Students enrolled in eight credits or more per semester, in *degree-related courses.

-- All graduate assistants enrolled in six credits or more per semester, in degree-related courses.
-Summer enrollment is not required of graduate assistants.
+Graduate assistants enrolled in six credits or more per semester, in degree-related courses.
+If you are a GA receiving financial aid, please contact the University of Hawaii Financial Aid Services Office for information regarding enrollment requirements.
+Summer enrollment in not required of graduate students.

 - Master’s Plan A students enrolled in one credit of 700F.